Where are the workers? Cutoff of jobless aid spurs no influx

 In states that cut off the $300 check, the workforce — the number of people who either have a job or are looking for one — has risen no more than it has in the states that maintained the payment.
 That federal aid, along with two jobless aid programs that served gig workers and the long-term unemployed, ended nationally Sept.
 6. Yet America’s overall workforce actually shrank that month.

-“Policymakers were pinning too many hopes on ending unemployment insurance as a labor market boost,” said Fiona Greig, managing director of the JPMorgan Chase Institute, which used JPMorgan bank account data to study the issue.
-“The work disincentive effects were clearly small.”
+“Policymakers were pinning too many hopes on ending unemployment insurance as a labor market boost,” said Fiona Greig, managing director of the JPMorgan Chase Institute, who has studied the issue.

-An analysis of state-by-state data by The Associated Press found that workforces in the 25 states that maintained the $300 payment actually grew slightly more from May through September, according to data released Friday, than they did in the 25 states that cut off the payment early, most of them in June.
-The $300-a-week federal check, on top of regular state jobless aid, meant that many of the unemployed received more in benefits than they earned at their old jobs.
+An Associated Press analysis of state data found that workforces in the 25 states that maintained the $300 payment actually grew slightly more from May through September, according to data released Friday, than in the 25 states that cut off the payment early, most of them in June.
+The $300-a-week federal check, on top of state jobless aid, meant that many of the unemployed received more in benefits than they earned at their old jobs.

-An earlier study by Arindrajit Dube, an economist at University of Massachusetts, Amherst and several colleagues found that the states that cut off the $300 federal payment saw a small increase in the number of unemployed taking jobs.
-But it also found that it didn’t draw more people off the sidelines to look for work.

-Economists point to a range of factors that are likely keeping millions of former recipients of federal jobless aid from returning to the workforce.
-Many Americans in public-facing jobs still fear contracting COVID-19, for example.
+Economists cite a range of factors that are likely keeping former recipients of federal jobless aid from returning to the workforce.
+Many Americans in public-facing jobs still fear contracting COVID-19.
 Some families lack child care.

 Graham Berryman, a 44-year-old resident of Springfield, Missouri, has been living off savings since Missouri cut off the $300-a-week federal jobless payment in June.
 He has had temporary work reviewing documents for law firms in the past.
 But he hasn’t found anything permanent since August 2020.